-- An ability to apply knowledge of computing and mathematics appropriate to the discipline.
+- An ability to analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

-- An ability to communicate effectively with a range of audiences.
+- An ability to communicate effectively in a variety of professional contexts.

 In addition to the discipline specific requirements, students must complete the university general education requirements.
 Some of these requirements can be met by certain courses required by the program.